-Interviewing for a video editor position has been an eye opening experience.
-Looking at 20+ resumes in less than 24 hours from one job posting has given me real insight to a successful reply for an opportunity.
+Interviewing for a video editor position has been an eye-opening experience.
+Looking at 20+ resumes in less than 24 hours from one job posting has given me a real insight into a successful reply for an opportunity.

 After an afternoon of interviewing editors for a "phase one" video, these are my observations for what a great reply looks like (perhaps for any opportunity).

 1. Personalize the reply.
 Briefly make a case about why you want to work on the job, be in the show, or why this opportunity resonates with you.

 2. Describe the job skills you have that fit the job.

 3. Respond immediately.
 Don't wait.
 There may be so many other applicants for the opportunity that the requestor may stop looking.